janbodnar/Python-AI-Skolenie/openai-intro.md

 print(f"Analysis completed for {row_count} records from {csv_file_path}")
 ```

-After the API call the script prints the model’s analysis and a short completion message.
-It’s a simple orchestration for quick, high-level exploratory summaries rather than exhaustive
-statistical processing—intended to run locally with configured API credentials and best used as
-a starting point for deeper analysis.
+Instead of waiting for a full response, the script opens a streaming responses
+context with client.responses.stream(...) using the gpt-5-mini model, iterates over
+streamed events, and prints text deltas in real time as the model generates them.
+Finally, it prints a completion separator and a short message indicating the analysis
+finished for the counted records.